unilogica/PHP-SPF-Check/README.md

 Return value is one of `SPFCheck::RESULT_PASS`, `SPFCheck::RESULT_FAIL`, `SPFCheck::RESULT_SOFTFAIL`, `SPFCheck::RESULT_NEUTRAL`, `SPFCheck::RESULT_NONE`, `SPFCheck::RESULT_PERMERROR`, `SPFCheck::RESULT_TEMPERROR`

 ## Missing features
-A few features are missing from this library at the moment.
+A few features are still missing from this library at the moment.
 Here's a partial list of those features:
-* [Section 3.2 of RFC7208](https://tools.ietf.org/html/rfc7208#section-3.2) on having multiple SPF records on a domain
-* [Section 3.3 of RFC7208](https://tools.ietf.org/html/rfc7208#section-3.2) on having multiple strings in a single SPF record
-* [Section 6.2 of RFC7208](https://tools.ietf.org/html/rfc7208#section-6.2) on the `exp` modifier
 * [Section 7 of RFC7208](https://tools.ietf.org/html/rfc7208#section-7) on macros

+You are very welcome to submit a pull request adding even part of those features.